-Please review our 2019 Media Portfolio and contact email@example.com with questions and to reserve space in upcoming issues.
+Please review our Media and Sponsorship Kit and contact email@example.com with questions and to reserve space in upcoming issues.

 Solar Today advertisers connect in print and online with a community already laser-focused and passionate about renewable energy and sustainability.
 Our readers are busy people–citizens, researchers, professionals, entrepreneurs, solar companies, and more.
 They value Solar Today for its engaging articles, cutting-edge research and analysis, and aggregated information about renewable energy and sustainable living.
 They are also people of action, investing themselves in the sustainable practices, technologies, and companies they believe in.
 In short, our readers are a pretty awesome component of the ASES community.

 The power of the ASES community

 Advertisers can easily connect to the power of the Solar Today community.
 They engage and energize readers and build their brands through digital and print display ads.

 - Solar Today publishes quarterly (four times per year) and is reviewed by 57K professionals, advocates and end users

 - ASES also publishes two special issues (National Solar Tour Guide and National Solar Conference Program)